The blog post 15 Best museums in Europe to visit was first published on Culture Tourist on 5 March 2019 and updated on 6 September 2023.

 Most of us know Picasso for his abstract Cubism artworks, where he shatters two-dimensional perspective.

-Visiting Picasso Museum in Barcelona gave us a better understanding of his art and his progression.
+Visiting Picasso Museum in Barcelona provides a better understanding of his art and his progression.
 This museum displays his work on a timeline, allowing you to follow his works from the more traditional ones of his early years to the very iconic paintings and sculptures from the end of his career.
 Make sure you dedicate plenty of time to visit.

 Picasso lived during his crucial years in Barcelona – those of his apprenticeship as an artist.
 He established and maintained strong links to the city throughout his life, and it was here where he wanted his museum to be.